Marika Hackman: Third album: Any Human Friend (2019)

 The Guardian, in a four-star review, observed that, on Hackman's "most accomplished record to date", she "flits between self-reflection and self-loathing" in "glorious songs" characterised by "a general wry frankness".
 Pitchfork called the album "a singular, extraordinarily horny, and occasionally bleak pop record", about "those quiet moments of reckoning with what it means to be alive, young, and cautiously enamoured of it all", also observing Hackman, with her "coolly unimpressed alto" as "not interested in being coy or mincing words".
-The Independent's review calls the album "blunt and bold" with a "dark sexual energy" on which "Hackman’s beatific voice sits atop methodically messy instrumentals".
+The Independents review calls the album "blunt and bold" with a "dark sexual energy" on which "Hackman’s beatific voice sits atop methodically messy instrumentals".

 For this album cycle, Hackman toured in the United Kingdom, Europe and the United States.

 Fourth album: Covers (2020)

 This album of covers was produced during Hackman's time in lockdown during the COVID-19 pandemic, including songs from Beyoncé, The Shins, and Elliott Smith.
 Released on 13 November 2020, the album was noted by NME in its four-star review to be "intimate and inventive", representing "soothing familiarity with the excitement of the new".
-Hackman "straddles the line between... well-known tunes and something fresher", the reviewer observing that "the results are gorgeous".She shot the music videos for covers in a disused London Swimming pool.
+Hackman "straddles the line between... well-known tunes and something fresher", the reviewer observing that "the results are gorgeous".
+She shot the music videos for covers in a disused London Swimming pool.

+On 19 July 2023, Hackman was featured on the single "Call Me A Lioness", released in celebration of the 2023 FIFA Women's World Cup.
+The single also featured Olivia Dean and Melanie C, among others.

+Fifth album: Big Sigh (2024)Big Sigh was released on January 12th, 2024, under the Chrysalis Records label.
+This album features previously released singles like No Caffeine and Slime and contains a total of 10 songs.

+The album was noted by NME as a "defining moment for one of our most intriguing songwriters".
+Hackman has since announced tours in the UK, Europe and North America throughout 2024.

 Personal life

 Hackman currently resides in the East End of London.
-She was in a four-year relationship with musician Amber Bain until 2018.
+She was in a four-year relationship with musician Amber Bain, who performs as The Japanese House, until 2018.
+She is currently in a relationship with Polly Mackey, known professionally as Art School Girlfriend, and as of April 2024, referred to Mackey as her wife.